tusharjain2802/LinkEase/README.md

 ## Features

-- **Easy Login**: Securely log in to access URL shortening and analytics features.
+- **Easy Register**: Register in to access URL shortening and analytics features.
 - **Logout**: Logout securely after using the application.
 - **One-Click Link Shortening**: Shorten URLs with a single click for easy sharing.
 - **Fully Secure Website**: Requires login for URL shortening, ensuring privacy and security.